RECHO technology

 Recovered signal

-echosonic developed a technology that could reconstruct and enhance the audio signal using the original outputs from echosonic microphone devices.
-This technology allows echosonic to be an ubiquitous solution for edge audio intelligence devices while keeping superior audio recording qualities.
+RECHO developed a technology that could reconstruct and enhance the audio signal using the original outputs from RECHO PR transducing devices.
+This technology allows RECHO to be an ubiquitous solution for edge signal intelligence devices while keeping superior recording qualities.

 Performance comparison

 Compared to state-of-the-art solutions, echosonic produces >99% (97% for other solutions) of accuracy on three class wake words recognition, while draws <15% power consumption.
-More important, we only need to use <10% of data to reconfigure the echosonic devices, enables reconfiguring devices directly on the edge.
+More important, we only need to use <10% of data to reconfigure the RECHO inferencing engine, enables reconfiguring devices directly on the edge.